-We're running Building Solid Systems in F# in Brighton, 8th-9th March 2018.
-High quality training for building .NET Core, F#, distributed production ready systems.
+We're running Cloud Native .NET in Brighton, 26th-27th April 2018.
+High quality training for building .NET Core, distributed, production ready systems.

 Throttling the Level of Concurrency in F#